prysmaticlabs/documentation/website/docs/prysm-usage/staying-up-to-date.md

 bazel run //cmd/validator:validator -- db migrate down --datadir=/path/to/folder
 ```

-Then do `git checkout v4.1.0`.
-Afterwards, you can re-run your beacon chain and validator as you ran them earlier with Bazel.
+Then do <strong>git checkout <PrysmVersion/></strong> Afterwards, you can re-run your beacon chain and validator as you ran them earlier with Bazel.

 </TabItem>
 <TabItem value="win">